 However, many students still feel that the administration isn’t fully listening to their voices, as an anonymous athlete writes, “I think it is frustrating that the administration will not negotiate an alternative- especially when you consider this night is about the athletes and their families.”

-In response, Ms. Erdhart emphasized that anyone who has an idea to fix the problem with a different solution is welcome to come and present it to her.
+In response, Ms. Erhardt emphasized that anyone who has an idea to fix the problem with a different solution is welcome to come and present it to her.
 She is open to any new ideas.

 Will the breakout rooms be able to accommodate everyone?